NOMINATED FOR BEST PROTOTYPE

 It was made for the Ubisoft Game Lab Competition of 2023.
 I took on the role of designer.

-The theme this year was ARCADE.
+The theme that year was ARCADE.

 The constraints given were: